ISS-Security/class-SEC-HW/credit_card_api.md

 Important: We will not be deploying this part of your project.
 So please work in a git branch called `sqlite` and push that to github.
 Individual members should pull that branch down and branch off from there for their individual parts.
 We will **not** merge this with master for this part of the project.
 Instead, issue pull requests to `sqlite`.

 ### 1. Sqlite
 Follow the instructions in class to create a local sqlite database called `db/dev.db`.
 Your table should should be called `Card` and should have all the items found in your CreditCard class.
+Some special things to note:

+- Be very careful about using appropriate singular and plural name for credit cards in each of the three steps we discussed in class:
+  - Step 1: n/a
+  - Step 2:
+    - the class name of your model should be `CreditCard` and the filename should be `credit_card.rb`
+    - the name of the `db:create_migration` create task `create_credit_cards`
+  - Step 3:
+    - make sure the name of your migration file is `db/migrate/*_create_credit_cards.rb` but that the name of the migration class is `CreateCreditCards`
+    - the name of the `create_table` parameter in the `#change` method should be `:credit_cards`
-- CreditCard model (credit_card.rb): we will make our earlier CreditCard object into an ActiveRecord
+- When making the CreditCard model (step 2 of class instructions): we will make our earlier CreditCard object into an ActiveRecord
   - move `credit_card.rb` from `lib/` folder to a new `model/` folder
   - comment out the attributes (`name`, `owner`, `expiration_date`, and `credit_network`) -- we will define these in the migration file instead
   - comment out the `initialize` method -- ActiveRecord has its own initialization process that we don't want to interfere with
   - make the `CreditCard` class inherit from `ActiveRecord::Base`
-  - note: the specs you wrote earlier will fail :(  we will talk about fixing them later.
+  - note: the specs you wrote earlier will fail -- we will talk about fixing them later.

 ### 2. New Routes
 ####(1) Create a POST route that creates a new credit card on your database: